 While the process of transferring credits from one college to another can be complex, it is far from rare.
-In fact, one study has estimated that over a third of all undergraduates – and there are millions nationwide – will transfer colleges at least once.
+In fact, as of fall 2022, over 1.2 million students enrolled in postsecondary institutions in the fall transferred into another college.

 Why People Transfer College Credits

 Whether it's because of a move, time off, or just a desire for a change of scenery, switching colleges doesn't always mean starting from scratch.
-In many cases, you can transfer college credits to your new school, giving yourself a great head start as you jump back into your education.
+You may be able to transfer college credits to your new school, giving yourself a great head start as you jump back into your education.

 Transferring Credits from Community College to a University